Chemtrails at Winnipeg James Armstrong Richardson International (YWG)

 Are there chemtrails at Winnipeg James Armstrong Richardson International today?

 ChemTracker monitors real-time atmospheric conditions above Winnipeg James Armstrong Richardson International (YWG) to predict contrail formation.
-Currently, 4 of 8 pressure levels show conditions favorable for contrail formation — indicating moderate likelihood of persistent trails above this airport.
+Currently, 0 of 8 pressure levels show conditions favorable for contrail formation — indicating none likelihood of persistent trails above this airport.

 Why do planes at Winnipeg James Armstrong Richardson International leave trails?